microsoft/vscode-docs/docs/editor/integrated-terminal.md

 > **Tip:** Change the tabs location using the `terminal.integrated.tabs.location` setting.

-Terminal instances can be added by clicking the **+** icon on the top-right of the **TERMINAL** panel, selecting a profile from the terminal dropdown, or by triggering the `kb(workbench.action.terminal.new)` command.
+Terminal instances can be added by selecting the **+** icon on the top-right of the **TERMINAL** panel, selecting a profile from the terminal dropdown, or by triggering the `kb(workbench.action.terminal.new)` command.
 This action creates another entry in the tab list associated with that terminal.

 Remove terminal instances by hovering a tab and selecting the **Trash Can** button, selecting a tab item and pressing `kbstyle(Delete)`, using **Terminal: Kill the Active Terminal Instance** command, or via the right-click context menu.